Aerius01/MDPI/README.md

 - **Flask Server**: Validates inputs, coordinates sequential pipeline execution, health endpoint
 - **Pipeline Modules**: Depth profiling, flatfielding, detection, classification, plotting

-The entire architecture runs on the host system, and so even though the Python logic is dockerized within a backend container, that container can directly access and manipulate files on the host system (your system) by mounting your file system.
+The entire architecture runs locally on your system.
+Therefore, even though the Python logic is dockerized within a backend container, that container can directly access and manipulate files on the host system (your system) by mounting said file system.
 What this means is that the potentially large amounts of image data do not need to be transferred over the network, it can instead be assessed in-place.

 ---